p890040/ML-Implement-Practice/README.md

 # ML-Implement-practice
-A repo about my practicing code in Machine Learning techniques.
+Here is a repo about my practicing code in Machine Learning techniques.
+Accumulate technology improving my professional field.